Security Hardening

 Encryption key management

-The encryption key protects all connector credentials, webhook secrets, and LLM API keys at rest.
+The encryption key protects all connector credentials and LLM API keys at rest.

 Best practices:

-ENCRYPTION_KEY_FILEwith Docker secrets or Kubernetes secrets — never hardcode the key in compose files - Back up the key separately from the data volume.
-Key loss makes all credentials permanently unreadable
+DATA_DIR/encryption.keycontaining the hex key with file permissions0600before the first start, and keep that file on the persistent data volume. - Back up the key separately from the data volume.
+Key loss makes all credentials permanently unreadable.

 environment: